10 Best Supplements for Cell Regeneration 2023

 Glycine has shown to improve stem cell health (R,R).
 It can do this by protecting proteins in cells, or by inducing autophagy, which is the digestion of cellular waste.

-• Promote boosted longevity [R]
+• Promote improved cognitive function [R]

 L-Carnosine is a “performance enhancer” amino acid shown to enhance muscular endurance.
 In fact, many who take this potent ingredient report being able to dramatically increase strength performance at the gym, as well as: